insurdao/ias/README.md

 * [dapp-tools-tutorial](https://medium.com/coinmonks/use-dapp-tools-for-ethereum-contract-development-2775d8b2ba0)

+## Actors

+The main 'actors' are the vault, claim and risk.

+- Vault: has the minimum collateral to keep a member covered
+- Claim: get funds from all vaults to prepare, approve or decline a claim, and execute its payment [see in dss how flap.sol works with vaults]
+- Risk: keeps calculating the minimum in the vault members, and decided who is covered, notify for more deposits.
+It has the balance of all the vaults subscribed into this policy.
+Every vault transation notifies the risk, and it recalculates the minimum for all the vaults.
+- Policy: a container with policies approved by the insurdao gov commitee.
+The policy terms are copied to a Group instance, and the group will also connect the calculation risk to a plugable risk contract.
+Insurdao gov will have the right to change the plugable risk policy [but with no access to the vaults, only claim contract can access it]
+- Group: it joins a policy, risk, vaults.

+## Flow

+The member's invitation contains the policy address this member was invited, so when member deposits to his vault the minimum collateral, it notifies the policy and he becomes covered.
+When his vault becomes under-collaterized,

+- Broker creates policy instance
+- Broker adds claim-adjuster
+- Broker invites members
+- Member deposits $ in vaults
+- Member authorizes policy template to debit from vault
+- Policy checks if it has minimum cash to start

 ## Code Style [original](https://github.com/makerdao/dss/blob/master/DEVELOPING.md)

 This is obviously opinionated and you may even disagree, but here are the considerations that make this code look like it does: